getsops/sops/README.rst

 Examples
 --------

-Take a look into the `examples folder <https://github.com/getsops/sops/tree/main/examples>`_ for detailed use cases of sops in a CI environment.
+Take a look into the `examples folder <https://github.com/getsops/sops/tree/main/examples>`_ for detailed use cases of SOPS in a CI environment.
 The section below describes specific tips for common use cases.

 Creating a new file
 ~~~~~~~~~~~~~~~~~~~